ulfschneider/somap/README.md

 Returns true if an element in the SoMap object existed and has been removed, or false if the element does not exist.
 SoMap.prototype.has(key) will return false afterwards.

 <code>SoMap.prototype.entries()</code>
-Returns a new Iterator object that contains an array of [key, value] for each element in the SoMap object in insertion order.
+Returns a new Iterator object that contains an array of [key, value] for each element in the SoMap object in defined order.

 <code>SoMap.prototype.forEach(callbackFn[, thisArg])</code>
-Calls callbackFn once for each key-value pair present in the SoMap object, in insertion order.
+Calls callbackFn once for each key-value pair present in the SoMap object, in defined order.
 If a thisArg parameter is provided to forEach, it will be used as the this value for each callback.

 <code>SoMap.prototype.get(key)</code>
 Returns the value associated to the key, or undefined if there is none.